JHolm-Lab/VISTA/README.md

 # MgCST classifier v2

-This application provides visualizations and tools related to [Metagenomic Community State Types v2] (refer to the paper).
-It also offers a user-friendly interface to run the classifier on [VIRGO2](reference VIRGO2 paper) output.
+This application provides visualizations and tools related to [Metagenomic Community State Types v2]().
+It also offers a user-friendly interface to run the classifier on [VIRGO2]() output.
 The application is run through a Conda environment, which can be easily created using a provided YAML file.
 Follow the steps below to set it up:

 # Run the application